 Eligibility requirements for the program:

-- Have enough funds to settle in Canada
+- Have sufficient funds to relocate to Canada

-If you are qualified for certain tech occupations which are in demand in Canada, then you can use the Global Talent Stream to move to Canada within four weeks.
+If you are eligible for specific high-demand IT jobs in Canada, you can apply for the Global Talent Stream and move to Canada in four weeks.

 - Conjugal partner